 As part of the Northern Territory Concession Scheme, you may be eligible for discounts or rebates on your electricity bills.
 Concessions can apply to both retail and prepaid electricity meter customers, although the exact amount you’re entitled to can vary based on your circumstances.

-To be eligible, you need to hold either a valid card issued by the Department of Veterans’ Affairs, including:6
+To be eligible, you need to hold either the Pensioner Concession Card or a valid card issued by the Department of Veterans’ Affairs, including:5

 You may also be eligible if you receive one of the following payments:

 As the cost of technology continues to decrease and the need for a sustainable way of living becomes increasingly pronounced, many states across Australia are investigating more environmentally friendly ways of generating electricity.
-The Northern Territory is no exception.
+The NT is no exception.

-Specifically, the Northern Territory Government wants 50% of all energy in the region to be renewable by 2030.7 The hope is that half of all power consumed in 2030 will be from grid-connected installations such as solar rooftop photovoltaic (PV).
+Specifically, the Northern Territory Government is aiming for 50% of all energy in the region to be renewable by 2030.6 The hope is that half of all power consumed in 2030 will be from grid-connected installations such as solar photovoltaic (PV) systems.

 By offering grants to help install batteries and generous solar feed-in tariffs (where you’re paid a small amount per kWh of electricity you pump back into the grid), it’s hoped more Northern Territorians will move towards renewable energy.